ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec18.md

 - Greedy property.

 ### Optimal Substructure
-A problem exhibits optimal substructure if an optimal solution to the problem contains within it optimal solution(s) to subproblem(s):
+A problem exhibits optimal substructure if an optimal solution to the problem contains within it optimal solution(s) to subproblem(s).

+### Greedy Property
+At each step when building a solution, make the choice that looks best for **the current problem**, without considering results from subproblems.
+That is, make **local greedy choice** at each step.

+## Fractional Knapsack Problem
+• A thief robbing a warehouse finds $n$ items A = {$a_1, a_2, ..., a_n$}.
+• Item $a_i$ is worth $v_i$ dollars and weighs $w_i$ pounds.
+• The thief can carry at most $W$ pounds in his knapsack.
+• The thief can carry fraction of items.
+• What should the thief take to maximize his profit?

+A greedy strategy for this problem is to choose the item with the highest profit-to-weight ratio first. i.e., choose item $a_i$ such that $\frac{v_i}{w_i}$ is maximum, until the knapsack is full.

+**What if the thief cannot take fractions of items?**
+The greedy solution is NOT optimal for the 0/1 Knapsack Problem!
+And the optimal solution can be found by **dynamic programming**(next lecture).